 At the time of the Armory Show, the sculpture was owned by photographer, collector, and gallery owner Alfred Stieglitz.
 After Stieglitz's death, it came to the Art Institute as a gift, along with many other works, including the drawing for the sculpture seen adjacent to it in the exhibition.

-8 hours 10 min ago The Art Institute of Chicago NOW OPEN—Landsknechte: Foot Soldiers of Fashion
+8 hours 11 min ago The Art Institute of Chicago Explore the trailblazing photography of Alfred Stieglitz and his circle like never before.